MonDiscourse/discourse-strikethrough/README.md

-Add a strikethrough button in the popup menu action
+Add a strikethrough button in the composer toolbar